jakkra/Gesture-Detecting-Macro-Keyboard/README.md

 When collection of sample data is finished run `python train_gestures.py --center_gesture true/false` it will take about 30s depending on computer.
 This script will generate a .c and a .h file containing the TF Lite model that can be imported by embedded TF Lite.
 The .h file also contains the map between predictions (int) and their meaning.

-When training is done you can verify the model by running `python test_model.py --port COMX --center_gesture true/false` and watch the predictions.
+When training is done you can verify the model by running `python test_model.py --port COMX --center_gesture` and watch the predictions.

 ### `--center_gesture`
 Option to center the gesture in the input matrix, this will help when the training data is drawn at a specific location on the trackpad.
 However this will remove functionality to have for example two line down gestures, one at the right side and one at the left side of the trackpad as this function will move it to the center.
 For this to work the same change is needed on target before inputing the drawn gesture to the embedded model.

-Depending if this is enabled or not, the `#define CENTER_GESTURE 1` in main.c needs to match.
-TODO: append this to `gesture_model_tflite.h` and this manual step will not be needed anymore.